-- .1 Sleeves through concrete: schedule 40 plastic, sized for free passage of conduit, and protruding 50 mm. - .3 If plastic sleeves are used in fire rated walls or floors, remove before conduit installation. - .4 Install cables, conduits and fittings embedded or plastered over, close to building structure so furring can be kept to minimum.
+- .1 Install conduit and sleeves prior to pouring of concrete. - .1 Sleeves through concrete: schedule 40 plastic, sized for free passage of conduit, and protruding 50 mm. - .2 If plastic sleeves are used in fire rated walls or floors, remove before conduit installation. - .3 Install cables, conduits and fittings embedded or plastered over, close to building structure so furring can be kept to minimum.